Technology systems are foundational to modern nonprofit work.

 What considerations should you make when choosing IT support for a nonprofit?

-Because IT support for nonprofits is unique, there are particular considerations to make in choosing a provider effectively.
+Because IT services for nonprofits are unique, there are particular considerations to make in choosing a provider effectively.
 So, what are they?

 Admittedly, this is a broad question – but if your goal is to make a good selection that empowers your nonprofit’s mission, it’s an important one to ask.
 Factors to consider include: